nicklan/pnmixer/README.md

 PNMixer is designed to work on systems that use ALSA for sound management.
-Any other sound driver like OSS or FFADO, or sound server like PulseAudio or Jackd, are currently not supported.
+Any other sound driver like OSS or FFADO, or sound server like PulseAudio or Jackd, are currently not supported (patches welcome).

 PNMixer is a fork of [OBMixer](http://jpegserv.com/?page_id=282) with a number of additions.
 These include: